bitwarden/contributing-docs/docs/architecture/adr/0019-adopt-web-push.md

 Millions of users now utilize push notifications for background vault syncs and passwordless login requests.
-As the platform has grown, so has the need to maintain the current [SignalR][signalr]-based solution that utilizes WebSockets, a system that places enormous pressure on cloud components in the event of deployments or other application updates.
+As the platform has grown, so has the need to maintain the current [SignalR][signalr]-based solution that utilizes WebSockets, a system that places significant pressure on cloud components in the event of deployments or other application updates.
 Combined with the need to also support mobile devices with proprietary push notification protocols, a next-generation and hybridized service offering is needed to simplify and scale up notification delivery.

 ### Modern Infrastructure Management